 NOTES: Each entry reports the RMSE based on the point forecast with the p-value of Diebold-Mariano (DM) tests of equal MSE in parentheses, obtained using the fixed-b critical values.
-The standard errors entering the DM statistics are computed using the equal-weighted cosine transform (EWC) estimator with the truncation rule recommended by Lazarus et al. (2018).
+The standard errors entering the DM statistics are computed using the equal-weighted cosine transform (EWC) estimator with the truncation rule recommended by Lazarus, Lewis, Stock, and Watson (2018).